rpm-software-management/rpm/docs/README.md

 The Reference Manual is currently not shipped in rendered form in the tarball.

-To render the site locally, make sure you have Podman installed and that your build is configured as follows:
+To render the site locally, make sure you have Jekyll installed and that your build is configured as follows:

     cmake -DWITH_WEBSITE=ON [...]